In the guide

 How should the product be labelled?

-It is the responsibility of the manufacturer or importer into the UK to ensure that textile products carry a label indicating the fibre content, either on the item or the packaging.
+It is the responsibility of the manufacturer or importer into the UK to ensure that textile products carry a label indicating the fibre content, either on the item, or alternatively on the packaging in the case of multipacks.

 The label must be in English.
 However, items imported into the UK and offered for sale before the UK left the European Union may be labelled in the language of the EU manufacturer; they may continue to be offered for sale until 31 January 2022.